Remi-Coulom/joedb/doc/source/getting_started.rst

 Windows
 ^^^^^^^

 Visual Studio supports cmake, starting from version 2017.
 Use "Open a local folder" to open the ``compcmake`` folder of the archive.

-If you wish to use the ssh connection, you can install the libssh library with
+For the ssh connection, libssh is necessary, and can be installed with vcpkg:
-vcpkg: ``vcpkg install libssh:x64-windows``.
+``vcpkg install libssh:x64-windows``.

 Joedb Tools
 -----------